BM-AI-solutions/decision-points/DEPLOYMENT.md

 ## 6. Environment Configuration

+### Dual-Mode Billing/Subscription Enforcement

+The backend supports dual-mode operation for subscription enforcement, controlled by the `BILLING_REQUIRED` environment variable:

+- **Local/Docker Development:** Set `BILLING_REQUIRED=false` (the default in `backend/.env.example`).
+All subscription checks are bypassed and users have full access.
+- **Hosted/Cloud Production:** Set `BILLING_REQUIRED=true` in your production environment (e.g., in Google Secret Manager or your cloud provider's env config).
+This enforces Stripe subscription checks and restricts access for non-subscribed users.

+This allows seamless local development and testing without payment requirements, while ensuring proper billing enforcement in production.

 - Backend: All required variables are listed in `backend/.env.production.template`.
 These must be created as secrets in Google Secret Manager.
 - Frontend: Public keys and config are set via Firebase environment config.